Cache-Aided Interference Management in Partially Connected Linear Networks: System Model

-Note that this network model is an extension of the $K\times K$ partially connected IN in \cite{VVVpartialnetwork}, where we have $L-1$ more transmitters $\{K,K+1,\ldots,K+L-2\}$, to maintain the constant connectivity of $L$ for all receivers in the considered linear network topology.
+This network model is an extension of the $K\times K$ partially connected interference network in \cite{VVVpartialnetwork}, where there are $L-1$ more transmitters to maintain the constant connectivity of $L$ for all receivers.
 A constant receiver connectivity and the linear network topology are crucial in this work to make the cache-aided interference management tractable.